svenfahrni/AutoQuiz/docs/index.md

     FileService --> FileReaders
     CardDeckService --> OpenAI
 ```

+**Explanation:**
-The component diagram provides a deeper look inside the backend container.
-It illustrates how user requests are routed through the QuizController, which delegates file handling to the FileService and quiz generation to CardDeckGenerationServiceOpenAI.
+This diagram provides a deeper look inside the backend container.
+User requests are routed through the QuizController, which delegates file handling to the FileService and quiz generation to CardDeckGenerationServiceOpenAI.
 The FileService uses a strategy pattern to handle multiple file types (PDF, TXT, DOCX) via pluggable readers.
 The CardDeckGenerationServiceOpenAI integrates with the OpenAI API to generate flashcards based on the parsed content.

-This design promotes extensibility, testability, and separation of concerns in the backend architecture.
+## 6. Runtime View

+- User uploads a document via the frontend.
+- Frontend sends the file to the backend.
+- Backend processes the file, extracts text, and sends it to OpenAI.
+- OpenAI returns generated flashcards, which are sent back to the frontend for user interaction.

+## 7. Deployment View

+- Frontend and backend are deployed independently.
+- Backend requires network access to OpenAI API.

+## 8. Cross-cutting Concepts

+- Security: HTTPS for all communications.
+- Extensibility: Strategy pattern for file readers.
+- Scalability: Frontend and backend can be scaled independently.

+## 9. Design Decisions
+An architecture descision record can be found [here](./adr.md)